-PROCEDURE FOR EXCUSED ABSENCES
+PROCEDURE FOR REPORTING EXCUSED ABSENCES

 Parents/guardians must call the attendance office before 10:00 a.m. at 630-653-9092 on the day of the student's absence.
 This number is available 24 hours a day.
-The Illinois School Code authorized the following reasons for excused absences; illness, observance of a religious holiday, death in the immediate family, family emergency, civic event.
-Students are responsible for notifying their school counselor and contacting their teacher via Schoology email regarding missing assignments.
-The following reasons are considered unexcused absences: oversleeping, traffic, babysitting, working, and car trouble.
+For the absence to be documented as excused, the caller must include the student's name, ID number, relation to the student, and reason for absence.
+In addition, parents can complete the Pre-Arranged Absence Form, The Illinois School Code authorized the following reasons for excused absences; illness, observance of a religious holiday, death in the immediate family, family emergency, civic event, and college visits (4 per year without verification from college).
+Students are responsible for notifying their school counselor and contacting their teacher via Schoology and/or email regarding all assignments and tests during excused absences.
+The following reasons are considered unexcused absences: oversleeping, traffic, babysitting, working, staying home to complete assignments, and car trouble.